Srihari2811/Ml/README.md

 ```

-- Accuracy of the model on the testing data is approximately 0.499, which means the model correctly predicts the target variable for about 49.9% of the instances in the testing set.
+- Accuracy of the model on the testing data is approximately 0.507, which means the model correctly predicts the target variable for about 50.07% of the instances in the testing set.
 -  The average of metrics across all classes, weighted equally.
-- Model's accuracy is slightly below 50%, indicating that its predictive performance is not significantly better than random guessing.
+- Model's accuracy is  50%, indicating that its predictive performance.
 -  Random Forest model has been trained and evaluated, its performance is modest.